awsdocs/amazon-cloudwatch-user-guide/doc_source/using-service-linked-roles.md

    [UpdateRoleDescription](https://docs.aws.amazon.com/IAM/latest/APIReference/API_UpdateRoleDescription.html)

-## Deleting a Service\-Linked Role for CloudWatch Alarms<a name="delete-service-linked-role"></a>
+## Deleting a Service\-Linked Role for CloudWatch<a name="delete-service-linked-role"></a>

 If you no longer have alarms that automatically stop, terminate, or reboot EC2 instances, we recommend that you delete the AWSServiceRoleForCloudWatchEvents role\.

 That way you don’t have an unused entity that is not actively monitored or maintained\.
 However, you must clean up your service\-linked role before you can delete it\.

 ### Cleaning Up a Service\-Linked Role<a name="service-linked-role-review-before-delete"></a>